chef/chef-oss-practices/communication/saying-no.md

 Thank you for submitting this pull request!

 We've requested some changes to this pull request on code review and cannot re-review it until we receive a response.
-We haven't recieved a response yet - though we understand there are many reasons for this, especially if you are contributing on your own time - and cannot move forward until we do, so we are closing this pull request for now.
+We haven't received a response yet - though we understand there are many reasons for this, especially if you are contributing on your own time - and cannot move forward until we do, so we are closing this pull request for now.